tanfwong/rfsoc_notes/_sources/ch6/opencl.md

 ## Platform Model
 * The OpenCL *platform model* describes how the compute resources in a system are topologically connected.
-The typical OpenCL platform model is shown in the following figure:
+The OpenCL platform model is shown in the following figure:
   ```{figure} ../figs/opencl_platform.jpg
   ---